carla-simulator/carla/Docs/tuto_A_add_map/add_map_package.md

 This section describes the process of ingesting maps into __a package (binary) version of CARLA__.
 If you are using a version of CARLA that has been built from source to ingest maps then follow the guidelines [here][source_ingest] instead.

+This process is only available for Linux systems.
 The import process involves running a Docker image of Unreal Engine to import the relevant files and then export them as a standalone package which can then be configured to be used in CARLA.
 The Docker image takes around 4h and 600-700 GB to be built.
 This is only needed the first time the image is built.

 - [__Before you begin__](#before-you-begin)
 - [__Map ingestion in a CARLA package__](#map-ingestion-in-a-carla-package)